binarykore/php-dev/README.md

 #### Bash PHP Extension's Builder:

-* This Tool eases up the use of One-Liner command, "phpize" then "./configure".
+* This Tool eases up the use of One-Liner command, "phpize" then "./configure"..
-* Production-ready and Fully-tested, So code up' and use it properly..
+* Production-ready and fully-tested, So code up' and use it properly..

 #### Bash Maketest Extension Tester / Checker: